lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 2. The file name indicates the associated options.
    For example, a file ``compile-c-gcc-32bit.txt`` is one possible version of ``compile-c.sh``.
-   It is specific to the gcc compiler/linker environment, and it generates 32-bit object files, even on a 64-bit machine.
+   It is specific to the gcc compiler/linker environment, and it generates 32-bit object files, even on a 64-bit operating system.

 Note that the default batch file is an exact copy of one of the supplied alternate versions.
 For example, in the ``win`` subdirectory, the default batch file ``compile-c.bat`` is the same as ``compile-c-mvs10.txt`` (the version for Microsoft Visual Studio 10).
-Therefore the installation has fewer unique batch files than it at first appears.

 Once you have identified the appropriate batch file subdirectory, you can either: